Which certification is best for you?

 Now here’s where things get interesting.
 The NSCA CSCS exam difficulty is one of infamy.
 It is known as the toughest test in fitness certification.

-Aside from being tough to prepare for, skimping on offered study resources, is long, intricate, and tricky.
+Aside from being tough to prepare for, skimping on offered study resources, it is long, intricate, and tricky.

 It is designed to separate the wheat from the chaff and does so effectively.